 The Khartoum Process is a platform for political cooperation amongst the countries along the migration route between the Horn of Africa and Europe.
 It aims at establishing a continuous dialogue for enhanced cooperation on migration and mobility.
-The process also seeks to identify and implement concrete projects to address trafficking in human beings and the smuggling of migrants .
+The process also seeks to support member states in identifying and implementing concrete projects to address trafficking in human beings and the smuggling of migrants .
 Additionally, the Khartoum Process gives a new impetus to the regional collaboration between countries of origin, transit and destination regarding the migration route between the Horn of Africa and Europe.

 For more about the Khartoum Process, please click here.